ed3vv/slate/README.md

 # slate

-slate is a productivity app for tracking tasks and planning ahead.
-It focuses on fast input, a clean UI, and a simple workflow you can actually stick with. https://slate-eta-seven.vercel.app/
+slate is a minimalistic productivity app for tracking tasks and planning ahead.
+More features coming soon https://slate-eta-seven.vercel.app/

 ## Tech stack